KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/wallet.md

 Structure|Type|Description
 ---------|----|-----------
-passphrase                                  |(string)                                   |the passphrase that was set by the `encryptwallet` method timeout                                     |(number in seconds)                       |the amount of time for which the wallet should remember the passphrase
+"passphrase"                                  |(string)                                   |the passphrase that was set by the `encryptwallet` method timeout                                     |(number in seconds, optional)                       |the amount of time for which the wallet should remember the passphrase

 ### Response: